01 of 18

 A few minutes spent exploring the pages of this tutorial will give you many ideas for adapting and reworking broken, poorly finished or unfinished miniature furniture to your own unique styles.
 The techniques work for all kinds of small-scale craft projects, not just furniture for a dolls house.Continue to 2 of 18 below.

 02 of 18

 How to Choose a Basic Miniature To Refinish

-The cabinet shown on this page is in its original state as I purchased it from a doll house supplier.
-It has a good basic shape, with the curved top and door suggesting French style, but the add on details are poorly shaped and fitted, and there are lots of glue joins visible.
-The piece is a good size for many different displays, including full sized jewelry or small collectibles.
-In its current state it has clunky fixed wooden shelves with odd 'jar like' miniatures made from wood and wire, a scratched plastic window in the opening door.
+The cabinet shown on this page is in its original state as we purchased it from a dollhouse supplier.
+It has a good basic shape, with the curved top and door suggesting French style, but the add-on details are poorly shaped and fitted, and there are lots of glue joins visible.
+The piece is a good size for many different displays, including full-sized jewelry or small collectibles.
+In its current state, it has clunky fixed wooden shelves with odd 'jar like' miniatures made from wood and wire, a scratched plastic window in the opening door.
 It is not a piece that would inspire any type of collection but it has some fine detail moldings around the door frame, and the curved front pieces are reasonably well balanced with the door shape, although slightly out of alignment.

 If you want to choose a piece to finish for a particular project, look for a shape with the correct lines for your project.
 Do you want straight modern edges?
 Soft curves? or particular types of trim?
 The fewer things you need to change to suit your style, the better.Continue to 3 of 18 below.

 03 of 18